 Dr. Lane Carlin was born in New York City and moved to Florida in 1955.
 He attended the University of Florida, graduating with a Bachelor of Science degree in Chemistry.
 He graduated from medical school at the University of South Florida in 1976 with a distinguished award in neurology.
 Dr. Carlin served his internship at Tampa General Hospital followed by two years of public health service in North Carolina.
 In 1979, he began a three-year residency in neurology at Bowman Gray Medical School in Winston Salem, North Carolina, where he was chief resident in neurology from 1981-82.

 Dr. Carlin began private clinical practice in northern California, moving to Ft.
 Myers in 1983 where he has been in private practice since.
 Dr. Carlin is on the board of Epilepsy Services of Southwest Florida and has volunteered and directed the free epilepsy clinic in Lee County since 1990.
-He is certified in neurology by the American Board of Psychiatry and Neurology (ABPN) and is on the staff of four local hospitals.
+He is certified in neurology by the American Board of Psychiatry and Neurology (ABPN) and is on the staff of two local hospitals.
 He and his wife Barbara have two daughters.

 Dr. Marino was born, and grew up in Long Island, New York.
 His undergraduate education was at the University of Virginia, where he majored in chemistry.
 He was commissioned as an officer in the United States Army, and earned his medical degree at the Uniformed Services University of the Health Sciences in Bethesda, Maryland, where he graduated with honors and was elected to the Alpha Omega Alpha honor medical society.
 He completed his internship, and residency in Neurology at Walter Reed Army Medical Center in Washington D.C.
 He served as the neurologist for the US Army hospital in Seoul Korea, and then returned to Walter Reed, serving as the assistant chief of the Neurology Service and assistant Neurology program director.
 He is a combat-decorated veteran.
 He later completed his fellowship in clinical neurophysiology at Walter Reed, and then served as the assistant director of the clinical neurophysiology training program.